Bulk viscosity coefficients due to phonons and kaons in superfluid color-flavor locked quark matter: Phonon and kaon contributions to the frequency-dependent bulk viscosities

 In our numerical computations we have chosen the value of the quark chemical as $\mu = 400$ MeV, the quark gap $\Delta = 25$ MeV and the strange quark mass $m_s=120$ MeV.
 We leave as free parameters the kaon gap $\delta m = m_{K^0} - \mu^{eff}_{K^0}$, and $a_{ph}$, the numerical factor present in the phonon decay rate, see Eq.~(\ref{ph-decay}).
 Notice that while we worked using natural units in the main part of the manuscript, we use SI units to show the numerical values of the viscosities.
 It is important to realize that the three bulk viscosities have different scalings in length (see the Appendix~\ref{dimensions}).

-The phonon and kaon thermodynamical variables that are needed in the computation can be computed from the free energy of the system (see Appendix~\ref{freenergy} for details), and we use the decay rates shown in Section~\ref{decay-sec}.
+The phonon and kaon thermodynamical variables that are needed for the viscosities can be computed from the free energy of the system (see Appendix~\ref{freenergy} for details), and we use the decay rates shown in Section~\ref{decay-sec}.

-In Fig.~\ref{fig:zeta1_total} and Fig.~\ref{fig:zeta2_total} right we present the numerical values of $\zeta_1, \zeta_3$ and $\zeta_2$, respectively, for a fixed value of the frequency, $\omega_c/2 \pi= 1 $Khz, and for five different values of the kaon mass gap, ranging from $\delta m= 0.1$ MeV to $10$ MeV.
+In Fig.~\ref{fig:zeta1_total} and Fig.~\ref{fig:zeta2_total} left we present the numerical values of $\zeta_1, \zeta_3$ and $\zeta_2$, respectively, for a fixed value of the frequency, $\omega_c/2 \pi= 1 $Khz, and for five different values of the kaon mass gap, ranging from $\delta m= 0.1$ MeV to $10$ MeV.
 We have fixed in these plots the value of $a_{ph}=1$.
 Roughly speaking, the plots for the three viscosities present a similar shape, that is, a similar dependence on $T$, although the numerical values for each viscosity are very different due to the different scaling dimensions of each coefficient.

-In Fig.~\ref{fig:zeta2_total} left we also present the value of $\zeta_2$ when only the kaon contribution is taken into account, that is, with the results of Ref.~\cite{Alford:2007rw}, or when only the phonon contribution is taken into account (the results here differ from those of Ref.~\cite{Mannarelli:2009ia} because here we are doing the computation assuming that the temperature remains constant).
+In Fig.~\ref{fig:zeta2_total} right we also present the value of $\zeta_2$ when only the kaon contribution is taken into account, that is, with the results of Ref.~\cite{Alford:2007rw}, or when only the phonon contribution is taken into account (the results here differ from those of Ref.~\cite{Mannarelli:2009ia} because here we are doing the computation assuming that the temperature remains constant).
 The same plots for the kaon contribution only for $\zeta_1$ and $\zeta_3$ present a rather similar shape, so we won't show them here.

 In Fig.~\ref{fig:zeta-aph_total} we show the sensitivity of one of the bulk viscosities to the value of $a_{ph}$, the constant in the phonon decay rate Eq.~(\ref{ph-decay}) and for two fixed values of the kaon mass gap.
 We can observe that the numerical values of the viscosities are rather insensitive to the values of $a_{ph}$ ranging form $10^{-2}$ to $10^2$, except in the high $T$ limit.
 This is due to the high power dependence on $T$ of the phonon decay rate, Eq.~(\ref{ph-decay}).
 For this reason, we have fixed the value of $a_{ph}=1$ in most of the plots we are showing.